Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Schedule oil changes according to the manufacturer’s recommendations.

-• Consider factors such as driving conditions, mileage, and the type of oil used when determining the frequency of oil changes.
+• Consider such as driving conditions, mileage, and the type of oil used when determining the frequency of oil changes.

 • Keep track of the oil change intervals and stick to a consistent schedule to prevent any issues with oil degradation.